 This is the body with legal responsibility for the admissions policy and decisions in response to applications for admission.
 This includes proposing, consulting on, determining and publishing the policy.
-The admission authority for different types of school are:
+The admission authorities for different types of school are:

-Academies: the academy trust or multi-academy trust
+Academy: the academy trust or multi-academy trust

-Community schools: the Local Authority
+Community school: the LA

-Foundation schools: the school's governing board Free schools: the academy trust or multi-academy trust
+Foundation school: the school's governing board Free school: the academy trust or multi-academy trust Studio school: the academy trust or multi-academy trust

-University Technical Colleges (UTC): academy trust or multi-academy trust
+University Technical College (UTC): academy trust or multi-academy trust

-Voluntary Aided schools (VA): the school's governing board Voluntary Controlled schools (VC): the Local Authority
+Voluntary Aided school (VA): the school's governing board

+Voluntary Controlled school (VC): the LA

-Admission Number (AN) or Published Admission Number (PAN)
+Admission Number (AN)